-The Color Pigments and Services business of Princeton, N.J.-based Rockwood Holdings Inc. will build an advanced technology production facility in Augusta, Ga.—the first new iron oxide pigment operation in the U.S. in 35 years.
+The Rockwood Color Pigments and Services business will build an advanced technology production facility in Augusta, Ga.—the first new iron oxide pigment operation in the U.S. in 35 years.

 “Rockwood is the only global iron oxide supplier with production capabilities in North America,” says Rockwood Performance Additives President Andrew Ross.
-“We are making this investment to deploy significant advancements in our proven pigment technology.
+‘We are making this investment to deploy significant recent advancements in our proven pigment technology.
 [It] is further evidence of our commitment to strengthen regional manufacturing capability to support our customers.”

-“This facility enables us to consolidate our operations in the U.S., improve product quality and reduce our dependence on imported raw material for [pigment] production,” adds Rockwood Holdings Chairman Seifi Ghasemi.
-“It reflects our confidence in the future growth of the U.S. economy.”
+“Construction of this facility enables us to consolidate our operations in the U.S., improve product quality and reduce our dependence on imported raw material for [pigment] production,” adds Rockwood Holdings Chairman Seifi Ghasemi.
+“In addition, it reflects our confidence in the future growth of the U.S. economy.”